its-Annika/LING-L555/project/readMe.md

 #### tools Folder
 This folder contains tools for processing data.
-- brownProcesser. py : Finds monosyllabic types in the [Brown Corpus][brown], and writes them to monosyllabicBrownTypes.txt.
+- brownProcesser.py : Finds monosyllabic types in the [Brown Corpus][brown], and writes them to monosyllabicBrownTypes.txt.
 The top 2,000 of these types are written to topBrownTypes.txt.
-- miscTools. py : Contains various functions used to create and process IPA forms.
+- miscTools.py : Contains various functions used to create and process IPA forms.
-- writeOxfordDict .py : Finds monosyllabic words from the [Oxford English Dictionary][oxford] that aren't in the [Brown Corpus][brown] and writes them to monosyllabicOxfordWords.txt.
+- writeOxfordDict.py : Finds monosyllabic words from the [Oxford English Dictionary][oxford] that aren't in the [Brown Corpus][brown] and writes them to monosyllabicOxfordWords.txt.

 #### words Folder
 This folder contains the training and testing data.